someone235/silverscript/docs/TUTORIAL.md

 The `build_sig_script` method automatically:
 - Validates argument count and types
 - Encodes arguments properly for the Kaspa script stack
-- Appends the KCC-01 function-signature dispatch tag for contracts with multiple entrypoints
+- Appends the KCC-01 function-signature dispatch tag
-- Omits the dispatch tag for contracts with a single entrypoint

 ---